linked in pixel

 Pinterest Logo

-Being prepared means being equipped with the proper supplies you may need in the event of an emergency or disaster.
-With hurricane season underway, it's even more important to be prepared for unusual events.
-The last thing you want to do is find yourself feeling ill while away from home and not have the basic essentials.
+Being prepared means having the right supplies you may need if an emergency or disaster happens.
+With hurricane season already underway, it's even more important to be prepared for a hurricane or unusual events.
+The last thing you want to do is find yourself feeling ill or unprepared while away from home and not have the basic essentials.

 A disaster supply kit is a collection of basic items your household may need in the event of an emergency.
 Keep your supplies in an easy-to-carry emergency preparedness kit that you can use at home or take with you in case you must evacuate.

-• Food, at least a three-day supply of non-perishable food per person (pack a can opener if your kit contains canned food
+• Food: Include at least a three-day supply of non-perishable items.
+Pack a can opener if your kit contains canned food

 • Battery-powered radio and a NOAA Weather Radio with tone alert and extra batteries for both